 Notification of the start of main construction works on Leith Walk

 The main construction works to take trams to Newhaven will commence from London Road (at the Gayfield Square entrance) to Crown Place on 28 March 2020.
-These works are scheduled to be completed by Summer 2021.
 For the duration of the works Leith Walk will be reduced to one city bound lane.

 In developing the construction strategy for the project, we have drawn on lessons from the first phase of tram and good practice for construction projects from other European cities.
 Our traffic management means we can open up large work sites to allow us to do both utility and main tramway construction works continuously.
 It also allows works to continue in the event of any problem being encountered during construction and fewer traffic management changes enables those affected by the works to adapt to the revised arrangements.